realrussia/train-tickets-gateway-doc/articles/errors.rst

 5204.
 Return can be effected only for one separate ticket or for the entire order

 5205.
 Not all forms refer to the order, some of them have been returned or too many forms are specified

+5206.
+For this transaction cancellation available only for separate tickets

 5320.
 There must be at least one adult passenger in the order